jere344/not-actually-playable-online-tictactoe/README.md

 Just a class exam, show basics of how to use sockets.

+It is actually playable, just ugly and barebone console app

-Start server project then client in a different window.
-For online you'll need to edit port and serverIP in both server and client.
+Start server project then client.
+Chose server and client port at startup.